The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 I just wanted to relax and eat.

-Food comes out.
+Food shows up.
 Right on cue, Nina starts wailing.

 So I prepped the bottle while everyone else ate.